Billy Bradshaw (footballer)

-William Bradshaw (born April 1884) was an English football player and manager.
+William Bradshaw (3 April 1884 – June 1955) was an English football player and manager.
 Bradshaw played at both professional and international levels as a left half.

 Career

 Club career

 Born in Padiham, Bradshaw began his career with Padiham and Accrington Stanley.
 Bradshaw was a left-half, but was extremely adept at joining the attack and was referred to in one report as "being as good as having a sixth forward"; he was also an expert penalty-taker.
 He signed for Blackburn Rovers in May 1903 for a fee of £20, and spent 17 years at the club, scoring 36 goals in 386 appearances in the Football League before leaving in 1920.
 During his time at the Ewood Park club, he helped them win the Football League championship in 1912 and 1914.

 In April 1920, he was released by Blackburn to become player-manager of Rochdale, but left that position in September of the same year.